NBISweden/NBIS-support-framework/README.md

 ## Setup

+### Set-up Github repo with Redmine issue number
-First create an empty GitHub repository that you wish to work on, *e.g.* the Redmine issue plus a descriptive name on the NBISweden GitHub.
-The following steps mirrors NBIS-SF to the new repo and installs the Conda environment.
+Create an empty GitHub repository that you wish to work on.
+If Redmine issue is available for the project, name the repo with the
+Redmine issue number plus a descriptive name on the NBISweden GitHub, e.g. 4412-mast, 3939-ctcf.

+### Mirror NBIS-SF

 ```bash
 # Clone the original repo and create a mirror in a new one